akuity/awesome-argo/README.md

 * [Argo Workflows Catalog](https://github.com/argoproj-labs/argo-workflows-catalog) contains free reusable templates for Argo Workflows.
 * [Argo Workflows Plugins](https://argoproj.github.io/argo-workflows/plugin-directory) contains reusable plugins that extend Argo Workflows with new capabilities.
 * [GitOps Engine](https://github.com/argoproj/gitops-engine) contains various GitOps operators that address different use-cases and provide different user experiences but all have a similar set of core features.
-* [Hera](https://github.com/argoproj-labs/hera-workflows) is an Argo Workflows Python SDK that aims to make workflow construction and submission easy and accessible to everyone.
+* [Hera](https://github.com/argoproj-labs/hera) is an Argo Python SDK.
+Hera aims to make construction and submission of various Argo Project resources easy and accessible to everyone.
 * [Notifications Engine](https://github.com/argoproj/notifications-engine) is a configuration-driven Golang library that provides notifications for cloud-native applications.